 We will go over these settings in detail below.

 The General link allows you to set the name of the company / organization / site which is running the portal.
+Setting the name here will also define the name of your portal's default community.
+By default it is liferay.com , so you will definitely want to set this to reflect your organization.
 You can also set the virtual host, the mail domain, and several other items of miscellaneous information about the organization.

 Authentication: General Settings